Post Remediation Verification (PRV)

 Our role is to assess environmental conditions based on documented standards.
 We do not supervise remediation crews or assume responsibility for contractor performance.

-When to Schedule a PRE
+When to Schedule a PRV

-A Post-Remediation Evaluation should be scheduled:
+A Post Remediation Verification should be scheduled:

 • After remediation work has been completed